rohitpothuri/DockerAndKubernetes/README.md

 we can now run the above image using docker run rpothuri/redis[:version]. version is optional.
 If not mentioned it uses latest.

 We can use the existing images to modify them and install new things.
 For example docker run -it alpine sh
-	This gives shell of the alpine container
+- This gives shell of the alpine container
-	Once we have the shell we can do  --> apk add --update  redis This will install redis
+- Once we have the shell we can do  --> apk add --update  redis-
+- This will install redis
 	Now we can exit of the container, get the id of it using docker ps We commit the changes we have done to the container to be used next time docker commit -c 'CMD ["redis-server"]' <docker id> when we mention the id we dont have to mention the full long id, we can get first few chars as long as it is unique.

 ---
-docker compose
+## Docker Compose
-	will use the yaml file and will take care of the build and run docker-compose up
+Always run the command in the directory where we have compose file Uses the yaml file and will take care of the build and run

+- **docker-compose up **
-		this is the command to use to start the containers docker-compose up  -- build
+	 - this is the command to use to start the containers. to run it on background use "-d"
+- docker-compose up  -- build
-		to rebuild the container
+	- to rebuild the container.
+- docker-compose down
+	- stops all the containers that were started using docker compose
+- docker-compose ps
+	- used to find all running containers after startup

+---
+## Restart Policies
+changes are done to compose file
+- "no"
+	- default.Dont restart on failures.
+This has to be added in quotes if specifiying explicity as 'no'
+- "always"
+	 - always attempt to restart for any failure.
+- "on-failure"
+	- Only restart if the container stops with an error code
+- "unless-stopped"
+	- Always restart unless we forcibly stop it